nicolaschianella/vintedbot_api/README.md

-# vintedbot
+# vintedbot_api
-This repo contains all the resources for our own Vinted bot project.
+This repo contains all the resources for our own Vinted API project.

-The project is an API made to be used with the **streamlit_sales** frontend.